awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-guardrails.md

 ## Enable MFA for the Root User<a name="enable-root-mfa"></a>

-This guardrail detects whether multi\-factor authentication \(MFA\) is enabled for the root user of the master account\.
+This guardrail detects whether multi\-factor authentication \(MFA\) is enabled for the root user of the management account\.
 MFA reduces vulnerability risks from weak authentication by adding an extra authentication code on top of a user name and password\.
 This guardrail does not change the status of the account\.
 This is a detective guardrail with strongly recommended guidance\.
 By default, this guardrail is not enabled\.

 The artifact for this guardrail is the following AWS Config rule\.